 - Fresh cranberries or raspberries for garnish, optional

-- Meanwhile, in a saucepan, melt cranberry sauce over medium heat.
-Add gelatin powder; stir until dissolved.
+- Meanwhile, melt cranberry sauce in a saucepan over medium heat.
+Add gelatin and stir to dissolve.
 Cool.
-In a chilled large bowl, beat cream and confectioners' sugar; fold 1 cup into cranberry mixture.
+Whip cream with the confectioners; sugar; fold 1 cup into cranberry mixture.

 Originally published as California Cranberry Torte in Country December/January 1992, p47